perimetral/deepstream.io-storage-cockroachdb/README.md

 **Usage example**

-Here is simple example of connecting and using of MariaDB connector:
+Here is simple example of connecting and using of CockroachDB connector:

 ```javascript
 let ds = require('deepstream.io');